Margot Henderson: Life and career

 At a Sunday lunch at The Eagle she met fellow chef Fergus Henderson.
 Fergus proposed to Margot at the City of London seafood restaurant Sweetings; the couple made a cassoulet for 300 people to eat at their wedding.
 The couple have three children.
 Fergus and Margot opened the French House Dining Room at Soho's French House in 1992, though Fergus would leave in 1994 to establish his St. John restaurant in Smithfield.
 Margot felt this led to "years of bitterness, which I might just be coming out of".
 Fergus was replaced as Margot's business partner by Melanie Arnold.
 The pair established the caterers Arnold & Henderson and founded the Rochelle Canteen in Bethnal Green in the early 2000s.
 The canteen also serves as a base for their catering company.
-The Rochelle Canteen is based in the former bicycle sheds of a Victorian school, which has been converted into artist's studios.
+Rochelle Canteen is based in the former bicycle sheds of a Victorian school, which has been converted into artist's studios.
 The menu changes daily and serves seasonal British food.
 In an interview with Something Curated, Margot Henderson said, " All our seafood comes from British waters – we get our fish from Essex.
 They call up on the day that the boats come in and we get it that night and can serve it the next day."

 Henderson published a cookery book, You're All Invited: Margot's Recipes for Entertaining, in 2012.
 She initially found it difficult to write but later felt that "I shouldn't have worried.
 I should have just done it.
 But I just kept putting it off, and then I would lose the thread."
 The book was later described by Cooke as not "desperately trying to take up a position.
 There are no earnest lectures about seasonality, no dreary outbreaks of solidarity with hard-pressed working women.
 Her introductions to each recipe are witty, but minimalist."